 Who is Niamh and What is Yinstinct Yoga?

-Niamh has been teaching Hatha Yoga for 17 years, Yin Yoga for 9, making her one of Ireland’s longest standing teachers in that style.
+Niamh has been teaching Hatha Yoga for 17 years, making her one of Ireland’s longest standing teachers.

 She qualified as a teacher in 2004, completed a mentorship with Marlene Ffrench Mullen, and has continued to study and professionally develop with Donna Farhi, renowned Clinical Anatomist John Sharkey, Integral Anatomist Gil Hedley, Somatics trainer Lisa Petersen and with Sarah Lo.
 She teaches men and women of all ages, but also specialises in Yoga for Menopause, and trains Yoga teachers around the world how to adapt Yoga to support women in this phase of life.
 She created this training: Teaching Yoga for the Stages of Menopause, one of the first courses of its kind in the world.